omidb/guesstwo/README.md

 ### Download

-We are collecting more data and increasing the quality.
+We are collecting more data for version 1.0 .
 The first version is comming soon!
 Please fill [this](https://goo.gl/forms/pHMlPZvrou8UIY3D3) form to get the data whenever it's ready!